6 Myths About Dark Retreats & The Truth About Darkness Experiences

 Myth 1: A Dark Retreat Means Being in a Bare, Uncomfortable Room

-When people hear the term "dark retreat," they often give me a confused look, conjure up images of a stark, uninviting space that resembles a hovel, devoid of any comforts or amenities.
-This misconception can deter many from exploring the profound benefits that come from this transformative experience.
+When people hear the term "dark retreat," they often give me a confused look, conjure up images of stark, uninviting spaces that resemble a hovel, devoid of any comforts or amenities.
+This misconception can deter many from exploring the profound benefits that come from this incredible, transformative experience.

 In reality, most darkness retreats are designed to be a comfortable sanctuary for the mind, body, and soul, providing a gentle, safe, and secure environment that encourages deep introspection and healing.
 Most rooms are clean and cozy, featuring a nice bed, bathroom, and ample space for a yoga mat, meditation aids, and nutritious meals delivered to your room daily.